pyos/cone/README.md

-    synchronize coroutines even on different threads. `cone_wait` and `cone_wake` have semantics similar to Linux's `FUTEX_WAIT` and `FUTEX_WAKE`, except the storage for "implementation artifacts", as the kernel calls them, is provided by the user of the library (for performance and simplicity of the implementation).
+    synchronize coroutines even on different threads. `cone_wait` and `cone_wake` have semantics similar to Linux's `FUTEX_WAIT` and `FUTEX_WAKE`, except the storage for "implementation artifacts", as the kernel calls them, is provided by the user of the library (for performance and simplicity of the implementation), and also `cone_wait` accepts an arbitrary expression that is evaluated atomically instead of only checking for equality.
-    More generic `cone_wait_if` and `cone_wait_if_not` allow using an arbitrary expression to determine if the precondition for sleeping still holds.

     (Note that the locks are kind of bad, though.
 My advice is to only use events in non performance critical or low contention places.
 Or even better, don't